fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 1.7.11 =
+= 1.7.12 =
-* Fixing tweet height JavaScript bug & completing of Spanish translation
+* Updated version 2 of JavaScript incl. bug fix

 == Changelog ==
+= 1.7.12 =
+* Updated version 2 of JavaScript - updated jQuery.cycle2 and removal of bug
+* Fixing height bug
+* Fixing Carousel defaults
+* Updating `.pot` file

 = 1.7.11 =
 * Completion of Spanish translation - many thanks to Alberto Lario for his help on this
 * Fixing tweet height JavaScript bug